prdeepakbabu/selfplay/memory-bank/progress.md

 2. ✅ **Self-Chat**: Bots can engage in self-chat, maintaining context across multiple turns.
 3. ✅ **Bot Interaction**: Two different bots can interact with each other for a specified number of turns.
 4. ✅ **Memory Management**: Conversation history is maintained and can be used for context in responses.
-5. ✅ **Azure OpenAI Integration**: The system successfully integrates with Azure OpenAI for generating responses.
+5. ✅ **Multiple LLM Provider Integration**: The system integrates with Azure OpenAI and AWS Bedrock (Claude) for generating responses.
 6. ✅ **HTML Export**: Conversations can be exported as formatted HTML files.
 7. ✅ **Role Templates**: Predefined templates for common conversation scenarios are available.
 8. ✅ **Error Handling**: Basic error handling for API calls and file operations is implemented.
 9. ✅ **Logging**: System events and errors are logged for debugging purposes.
 10. ✅ **Auto-End Detection**: Conversations can automatically end when they reach a natural conclusion.

+### Social Simulation
+1. ✅ **Persona Database**: A database of diverse personas for use in social simulations.
+2. ✅ **Experiment Runner**: A framework for running experiments with personas.
+3. ✅ **Results Collection**: Tools for collecting and analyzing experiment results.
+4. ✅ **Survey Capability**: Support for conducting surveys with simulated personas.
+5. ✅ **A/B Testing**: Support for A/B testing with control and test groups.
+6. ✅ **Multivariate Testing**: Support for testing multiple message variants with the same personas.
+7. ✅ **Statistical Analysis**: Implementation of statistical tests for analyzing experiment results.
+8. ✅ **Data Visualization**: Tools for visualizing experiment results.
+9. ✅ **Comprehensive Data Collection**: Collection of persona attributes and response data for detailed analysis.
+10. ✅ **Randomization**: Support for randomizing message order to control for order effects.

 ### Documentation
 1. ✅ **README**: Basic usage instructions and examples are provided.